riscmaster/kinematic_arbiter/README.md

 ### Python-Only Installation

-If you're only interested in the Python demonstrations and don't need the C++ implementation (which requires Drake), you can build with the Python-only option:
+If you're only interested in the Python demonstrations and don't need the C++ implementation:

 ```bash
 # Navigate to your ROS 2 workspace